alejandrorgijon/plada_package/README.md

 ### `taxabu()`:

-As a microbial ecologist, sometimes I need to estimate how many of my genomes are classified into different taxonomical levels (or in other words, how many of my genomes are classified to the genus level?
+As a microbial ecologist, sometimes I need to estimate how many of my genomes are classified into different taxonomical levels (i.e., How many of my genomes are classified to the genus level?
 And to the class level?).
 To use this function, we need to provide a dataframe that should contain 8 columns, normally in the order as follows: mOTU, domain, phyla, class, order, family, genera, species.

 For example, I have provided in the package a fake dataset of 9 bacteria called `some_bacteria`: